About Donald Lee

 You can check out my Amazon author page here

-If you’d like to know more about me, here’s a segment from the beginning of my upcoming book.
+If you’d like to know more about me, here’s a segment from the beginning of my first book of parables.
 It picks up my story from my career change into teaching to the point when I started writing.

 How did I come to this?
 Of course, there’s a story.